joydesigner/my-100-days-AI-practices/AI_Challenges/week07/README.md

-# This challenge is to make a simple but practical Text Classification Model Training Framework
+#  Week 7 Challenge - Make a simple but practical Text Classification Model Training Framework

 ### Here I gave a Python-based framework to train and compare text classification models, supporting BERT and custom architectures.